DaniilKrotenko/Bitrix-Aplication-Search-Nip/README.md

-Bitrix application to search for a company by NIP number.
-The application uses an external service to retrieve data via API.
+# Bitrix application to search for a company by NIP number.
+## The application uses an external service to retrieve data via API.

+# You need to use your data in the nipSuccessSearched.php and searchNip.php files for the application to work.